techiev2/node-virtualenv/README.md

 #### Caveat emptor

 * As such, the script works only on 64-bit GNU/Linux systems and uses the corresponding binary paths from NodeJS distribution channels.
 Support for Windows/non-GNU/Linux systems are forthcoming.

-* The --bin argument when used ought to be placed as the last argument, failing which, the script installs the required version.
-This is a bug with the current argument parse flow and would be fixed in a change soon.